 TGay Editor modify as follows (Draft 1.2)

 P257L21

+Changing of BSS Operating Channels filed and/or Operating Channel Width field content of the EDMG Operation element is referred in the sub clause as a change of operating channels.
 The decision to switch to new operating channels in an EDMG BSS shall be made only by an AP or PCP.

 P258L1

-An AP or PCP shall inform associated STAs that the AP or PCP is changing to a new primary channel and shall maintain the association by advertising the switch using the Extended Channel Switch Announcement element in its transmitted DMG Beacon frames, Announce frames, or Information Response frames until the intended channel switch time.
-The channel switch should be scheduled so that all non-AP and non-PCP 4 STAs in the BSS, including STAs in power save mode, have the opportunity to receive at least one Extended Channel Switch Announcement element before the switch.
+An AP or PCP shall inform associated STAs that the AP or PCP is changing to a new operating channels and shall maintain the association by advertising the switch using the Extended Channel Switch Announcement element and EDMG Wide Bandwidth Channel Switch element in its transmitted DMG Beacon frames, Announce frames, or Information Response frames until the intended channel switch time.
+The channel switch should be scheduled so that all non-AP and non-PCP 4 STAs in the BSS, including STAs in power save mode, have the opportunity to receive at least one Extended Channel Switch Announcement element and EDMG Wide Bandwidth Channel Switch element before the switch.
 A STA may ignore the Channel Switch Mode field and either cease transmissions or attempt new transmission in the operating channel until the channel change occurs.
-The AP or PCP shall advertise the EDMG Operation element with the new BSS operating channels after switching to a new primary channel.

-A STA that receives an Extended Channel Switch Announcement element may or may not choose to perform the specified switch.
-If a STA that receives an Extended Channel Switch Announcement element chooses to perform the specified switch, it shall not operate on any channel other than the new primary channel until it receives the operating channels in the EDMG Operation element from the associated AP or PCP.
-If a STA that receives an Extended Channel Switch announcement element chooses not to perform the specified switch, it may take alternative action.
+A STA that receives an Extended Channel Switch Announcement element and EDMG Wide Bandwidth Channel Switch element may or may not choose to perform the specified switch.
+If a STA that receives an Extended Channel Switch Announcement element and an EDMG Wide Bandwidth Channel Switch element chooses to perform the specified switch, it shall operate on channels indicated in the EDMG Wide Bandwidth Channel Switch element.
+If a STA that receives an Extended Channel Switch announcement element and EDMG Wide Bandwidth Channel Switch element chooses not to perform the specified switch, it may take alternative action.
 For example, it may choose to move to a different BSS.
-A non-AP and non-PCP STA in an infrastructure BSS or PBSS shall not transmit the Extended Channel Switch Announcement element .
+A non-AP and non-PCP STA in an infrastructure BSS or PBSS shall not transmit the Extended Channel Switch Announcement element and the EDMG Wide Bandwidth Channel Switch element.